JosipHuzovic/Cybersecurity-Portfolio/README.md

 Full Report: [Capstone Technical Write-Up (PDF)](./Malware%20USB%20Simulation/Cybersecurity_Capstone_Bash_Bunny_Project.pdf)

 ### [Malware Packet Simulation: Simulated Malware Beaconing](./Malware%20Packet%20Simulation)

-**Current Work In Progress**

-Created a safe malware simulation that generates repeated UDP packets to mimic command-and-control (C2) beaconing traffic.
-Used Wireshark to capture and analyze the traffic patterns, demonstrating how beaconing can be identified through timing, payload consistency, and unusual port usage.
+Built a small-scale simulation of malware beaconing behavior by generating repeated UDP packets and analyzing them in Wireshark.
+The project demonstrates how simple beaconing traffic can be spotted through timing, payload consistency, and unusual port usage.
-- Developed a Python script to send controlled “beacon” packets at regular intervals
+- Wrote a Python script to send UDP “beacon” packets at fixed intervals
-- Captured and analyzed traffic using Wireshark filters for UDP and custom ports
+- Captured and reviewed the traffic in Wireshark using filters for custom ports
-- Documented detection workflows to highlight red-flag patterns in network monitoring
+- Noted key detection points such as consistent intervals and non-standard port activity
-- Built solely for educational and demonstrative purposes in a controlled lab environment
+- Designed as a safe, educational project in a controlled lab environment

 ---